cloudflare/cloudflare-docs/content/analytics/web-analytics/understanding-web-analytics/core-web-vitals.md

 ## Web Analytics Vitals Explorer

-Vitals Explorer enables you to easily pinpoint which elements in a web page are affecting the user’s experience while browsing your website, in a visual form.
+Vitals Explorer enables you to easily pinpoint which elements in a web page are affecting the user's experience while browsing your website, in a visual form.
 To find Vitals Explorer:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.